Eomm/notion-board/README.md

 This GitHub Action will:

-- Create all the missing columns in the Notion database
+- Create all the missing columns into the Notion database
 - Fetch the list of repositories from GitHub using the provided `github-repository-query` input.
 You can test the query on [GitHub Search]
 - For each repository will check if it's a Node.js module and if it's published on NPM collecting additional data
-- Read the Notion database and update the existing rows or create new ones.
-Unrecognized rows will **be deleted**.
+- Read the Notion database and update the existing rows or create new ones

+#### Known behaviors

+- Unrecognized rows will be **deleted**
+- Unrecognized columns will be **untouched**
-If the row's data is not changed, the row will not be updated.
+- If the row's data is not changed, the row will not be updated to minimize the API calls

 ## Usage